madkins23/go-slog/bench/README.md

 package bench

 import (
     "testing"

     "github.com/madkins23/go-slog/bench/tests"
-	"github.com/madkins23/go-slog/creator/slog_json"
+    "github.com/madkins23/go-slog/creator/slogjson"
 )

-// Benchmark_slog runs benchmarks for the log/slog JSON handler.
-func Benchmark_slog(b *testing.B) {
+// BenchmarkSlogJSON runs benchmarks for the log/slog JSON handler. func BenchmarkSlogJSON(b *testing.B) {
-	slogSuite := tests.NewSlogBenchmarkSuite(slog_json.SlogJson())
+    slogSuite := tests.NewSlogBenchmarkSuite(slogjson.Creator(), "SlogJSON")
     tests.Run(b, slogSuite)
 }
 ```

 The file itself must have the `_test.go` suffix and
-contain a function with a name beginning with `Benchmark` in order to be executed as a benchmark.
+contain a function with a name of the pattern `Benchmark<tag_name>`
-In this instance `slog_test.go` contains function `Benchmark_slog`.
+where `<tag_name>` will likely be something like `PhsymZerolog` or `SlogJSON`.

-The first line in `Benchmark_slog` creates a new test suite.
+The first line in `BenchmarkSlogJSON` creates a new test suite.
 The argument to the `NewSlogBenchmarkSuite` function is an [`infra.Creator`](../infra/creator.go) object,
 which is responsible for creating new `slog.Logger`
 (and optionally `slog.Handler`) objects for benchmarks.